isomerpages/govtech-corp/media/technews/_posts/2021-12-10-post-WITSA awards – GovTech bags four prizes at Olympics of ICT.md

 waste, and recycling.</p>
 </li>
 </ul>
-<p>The&nbsp;<a href="https://wrms.nea.gov.sg/security/process/WRMS/Index" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">WRMS</a>&nbsp;provides
+<p>The&nbsp;WRMS&nbsp;provides the National Environment Agency (NEA) with
-the National Environment Agency (NEA) with end-to-end backend support on the management of waste disposal accounts and automation of operational processes through the addition of new features that aid in the registration of disposal vehicles, online billing, data analysis, and even seamless retrieval of licence information.
+end-to-end backend support on the management of waste disposal accounts and automation of operational processes through the addition of new features that aid in the registration of disposal vehicles, online billing, data analysis, and even seamless retrieval of licence information.
 These capabilities have allowed NEA to improve overall operational efficiency in the waste disposal process.</p>
 <p>Thanks to the system, Singapore is closer to the realisation of its&nbsp;
-<a href="https://www.towardszerowaste.gov.sg/zero-waste-masterplan/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">national Zero-Waste 2025 blueprint</a>.</p>
+<a href="https://www.zerowastesg.com/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">national Zero-Waste plan</a>.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>The Singapore Student Learning Space (SLS)</strong> – runner-up